 Concerns like these can be eliminated with a simple reminder of the store’s return policy, increasing the rate of conversion.
 Granted, a small percentage of these sales may come back as a return, but the net-benefit from additional sales can have a substantial impact on the bottom line.

 How People Counting Data From Traf-Sys Can Help You Increase Retail Conversion Rates

-If you need a reliable and valuable people counter system, let our state-of-the-art technology guide your business strategy.
+If you need a reliable and valuable retail store traffic counter system, let our state-of-the-art technology guide your business strategy.
 Our hardware and software can record accurate data on the number of people entering or leaving your store.
 Let precise foot traffic information inform your conversion strategies and increase your profits.
 Request a free quote today by contacting a customer representative.